NSS-Full-Time-Data-Analytics-9/bwilhelm_capstone/README.md

 ## Problems and Hurdles
 When analyzing these beaches, the beaches analyzed consisted of 7 different beaches/locations across 5 different states.
 Making sure that the data collection process consisted of thorough collection and cleansing processes.
 This would ensure that the data was normalized in a way that the format and structure of the data was consistent throughout each location.
 This would ensure that the analaysis was done properly, with data that was structured and aggregated the same throughout all locations.
 To aid in this process, sources that could provide data for all the different locations were used throughout the data collection process.

-Web-scraping the vrbo website for rental listings was another hurdle that took some time to gather data for each location.
-This data consists of only data that was listed available on May 6, 2023 (pulled on April 15, 2023).
+Web-scraping vrbo.com for rental listings was another hurdle that took some time to gather data for each location.
+This data consists of only data that was listed available on October 7, 2023 (pulled on April 23, 2023).
 Any listing that was already taken is not shown so the data only represents data/listings that are available.
 Hundreds of listings were still available to pull (numbers are smaller for locations with less listings available in general) that is able to still offer reasonable snapshot of what listings are offered at each location.

 ## Technologies Used
 1. Python / Pandas - for exploration, collection, cleansing, and aggregation of the datasets